 4. Become a Theme Park Critic and Journalist

-Use your experience to get paid as a ride tester by pitching your story to news sources.
+Become a freelance journalist and use your experience to get paid as a ride tester by pitching your story to news sources.
 Visit theme parks around the world and write about what you experienced in each one.

 5. Become a Theme Park Photographer

-Visit theme parks and take pictures of the many rides and attractions they offer.
+Visit theme parks and get paid to take pictures of the many rides and attractions they offer.
 Put a unique spin on the pictures and capture some of the lesser-known parts of the park.
 Photograph the smiles from visitors (with their permission) to showcase the excitement, which will draw others to the park.

 If a new ride has been released, bloggers or local newspapers will want to buy your one-of-a-kind photos and hear your thoughts as a roller coaster tester.